-2. Limitation of scope on accounting books and records of subsidiaries and associates which had been disposed, liquidated and deconsolidated
+Limitation of scope on accounting books and records of subsidiaries which had been disposed, liquidated and deconsolidated

-As explained in note 3 to the consolidated financial statements, the directors advised that since the disposal, liquidation and deconsolidation of certain subsidiaries and associates of the Group before our appointment as the auditors of the Group in February 2023 ("Disposed and Liquidated companies"), the Company has retained the basic business records of these Disposed and Liquidated companies, including but not limited to management accounts, ledgers and sub-ledgers accounts, certain vouchers, bank statements, certain agreements and documentation (collectively referred to as the "Basic Records"), that were left behind by the former management and accounting departments of these Disposed and Liquidated companies.
+As explained in note 3 to the consolidated financial statements, the directors advised that since the disposal, liquidation and deconsolidation of certain subsidiaries and associates of the Group before our appointment as the auditors of the Group in February 2023 ("Disposed and Liquidated companies"), the Company has retained the basic business records of these Disposed and Liquidated companies, including but not limited to management accounts, ledgers and sub-ledgers accounts, certain vouchers, bank statements, certain agreements and documentation (collectively referred to as the "Basic Records"), that were left behind by the former management and accounting departments of these Disposed and Liquidated companies as far as possible.
 The Basic Records were not considered to be of a sufficient level for our audit purposes.
-More specific business records and supporting documents of certain business transactions, such as invoices, receipts and purchase orders; and (ii) detailed explanation of the accounting entries made (collectively, the "Specific Records").
-In the absence of the Specific Records of these Disposed and Liquidated Companies following the disposal/liquidation, the directors considered that they were unable to determine whether these Specific Records were complete in the first place, and they had no other access to such Specific Records despite that they have taken all reasonable steps and have used their best endeavor to locate such Specific Records.
+More specific business records and supporting explanations of the accounting records were needed for our audit, including but not limited to, (i) certain supporting documents of certain business transactions, such as invoices, receipts and purchase orders; and (ii) detailed explanation of the accounting entries made (collectively, the "Specific Records").
+In the absence of the Specific Records of these Disposed and Liquidated companies following the disposal/liquidation, the directors considered that they were unable to determine whether these Specific Records were complete in the first place, and they had no other access to such Specific Records despite they have taken all reasonable steps and have used their best endeavor to locate such Specific Records.

-As a result of the above matters, we have not been able to obtain sufficient appropriate audit evidence to ascertain whether the income and expenses for the year ended 31 December 2017 and the assets and liabilities as at 31 December 2017 and other related disclosure notes in relation to these Disposed and Liquidated companies (including gain on disposal of subsidiaries of HK\$74.5 million and gain on disposal of associates of HK\$25.6 million) as included in the consolidated financial statements.
-Accordingly, we were unable to determine whether any adjustment might have been found necessary in respect of recorded or unrecorded transactions and the elements making up the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of financial position, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 31 December 2017.
+As a result of the above matters, we have not been able to obtain sufficient appropriate audit evidence to ascertain whether the income and expenses for the year ended 31 December 2018 and the assets and liabilities as at 31 December 2018 and other related disclosure notes in relation to these Disposed and Liquidated subsidiaries, as included in the consolidated financial statements of the Group have been accurately recorded and properly accounted for in the consolidated financial statements.
+Accordingly, we were unable to determine whether any adjustments might have been found necessary in respect of recorded or unrecorded transactions and the elements making up the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of financial position, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 31 December 2018.

-3. Limitation of scope on opening balances, comparative figures and related disclosures
+2. Limitation of scope on opening balances, comparative figures and related disclosures

-As described in the preceding paragraphs, due to the absence of sufficient supporting documents and more detailed explanations in relation to the accounting records in connection to the opening balances and comparative information made available to the directors in respect of Health Management Subgroup and the Disposed and Liquidated Companies, we were unable to obtain sufficient appropriate audit evidence over the account balances as at 31 December 2016 and the transactions and notes to consolidated financial statements of the Group and Company for the year then ended.
-Any adjustments that might have been found necessary to the Group's consolidated statement of financial position as at 31 December 2016 and 1 January 2017 would have a consequential effect on the Group's consolidated statement of profit or loss and other comprehensive income, consolidated statement of cash flows for the year ended 31 December 2016.
+As described in the preceding paragraphs, due to the absence of sufficient supporting documents and more detailed explanations in relation to the accounting records in connection to the opening balances and comparative information made available to the directors in respect of the Disposed and Liquidated companies, we were unable to obtain sufficient appropriate audit evidence over the account balances as at 31 December 2017 and the transactions and notes to consolidated financial statements of the Group and Company for the year then ended.
+Any adjustments that might have been found necessary to the Group's consolidated statement of financial position as at 31 December 2017 and 1 January 2018 would have a consequential effect on the Group's consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended 31 December 2017.

-4. Non-compliance with HKFRSs and omission of disclosures
+Non-compliance with HKFRSs and omission of disclosures 3.